Ezequiel Duran Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in MLB.
+- The Athletics pitching staff ranks 29th in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (7.71).
+- The Athletics' 7.53 team ERA ranks last across all MLB pitching staffs.

+- Athletics pitchers combine to allow 35 total home runs at a clip of 1.8 per game (most in the league).

-- Sears gets the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Fujinami (0-3) gets the starting nod for the Athletics in his fourth start of the season.
+He's put together an 11.37 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- The lefty's most recent time out was on Sunday against the New York Mets, when he threw six innings, surrendering two earned runs while giving up four hits.
+- In his last appearance -- out of the bullpen on Saturday -- the righty threw 2/3 innings against the Texas Rangers while surrendering hits.

-- In three games this season, the 27-year-old has amassed a 4.60 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.